 Make sure your niche isn’t TOO niche

 Obviously, you don’t want to create a blog that tries to be everything for everyone.
-However, you also don’t want to laser focus your niche that only a handful of people would ever take interest in it.
+However, you also don’t want to laser focus your niche that only a handful of people would ever take an interest in it.
 This also lowers the chance of you struggling to find new content to produce.

 While some people can get away with creating a blog about fishing in general (usually companies with big pockets and teams of writers working overtime to produce new content), you’ll want to produce something more narrow in scope.
-Using the fishing example, this could be something like a fly-fishing blog, or a fly-fishing in the Northeast blog.
+Using the fishing example, this could be something like a fly-fishing blog, or fly-fishing in the Northeast blog.
 But avoid creating a blog that is too specific- for example a fly-fishing blog that focuses on a relatively rare and difficult to find fish that exists in only a handful of rivers and streams somewhere in Mongolia.

 Take advantage of these tips and tricks and you’ll be able to hit the ground running when it comes to finding the perfect niche for your blog, for your writing, and for your business